Visual Vibration Tomography: Estimating Interior Material Properties from Monocular Video: Limitations

 \section{Limitations}

-Our method is founded on the assumption of linear elasticity, which is only satisfied if the object's motion in the input video is small.
-Further, we assume that the geometry is, at least roughly, known ahead of time (refer to Fig.~\ref{fig:geo_mismatch}).
+Our method assumes that materials are isotropic and linear elastic.
+Linear elasticity is only satisfied if the object's motion is small.
+Further, we assume that the geometry is, at least roughly, known ahead of time (see Fig.~\ref{fig:geo_mismatch}).

+For now, we have validated our method with a high-speed camera.
+We have not yet demonstrated the approach with consumer-grade cameras that bring additional challenges such as image compression and noise.
+Generally, the hardware required depends on the amplitude and frequencies of the modes.
+For large structures that vibrate below 100 Hz~\cite{MEMORY1995705,kolaini2018spacecraft,vibration2015sampaio}, a smartphone camera theoretically provides enough temporal frequency.
+Objects that vibrate more quickly require high-speed cameras.
+Tricks such as temporal aliasing via a strobe may expand the capabilities of a camera.

 The primary challenge with applying this technique to real-world objects is capturing enough image-space modes to recover interior defects with high fidelity.
 Damping causes a reduction in the number of modes that can be extracted.
 We demonstrated that for damped Jello cubes, we could still recover some information from only six image-space modes (Sec~\ref{sec:realcubes}).
 Even so, in many objects, damping will pose a more significant challenge.
 In the future, acquiring more modal observations could be solved by exciting modes through mechanical vibration tables.
-We also wish to highlight that structures may exhibit natural frequencies outside of the range of what is possible to capture with a high-speed camera, in which case temporal aliasing via a strobe could help capture the relevant surface motion.